 Wanner says a "dizzying" number of machines are available through doctors' offices that promise to treat cellulite without surgery.

 Lasers and radio waves work by applying heat.
-The heat is meant to firm and thicken skin, and it may help to melt some of the bulging fat underneath.
-Acoustic waves are high pressure waves that aim to break up the septae bands that pull down on the skin, creating dimples.
+The heat is meant to firm and thicken skin, and it may help melt some of the bulging fat underneath.
+Acoustic waves aim to break up the septae bands that pull down on the skin, creating dimples.